achhapolia10/anjaniv2/Readme.md

 views       : Views
 public      : Static Files for views

-Thinking of reducing operations and saving time in Labour Payment by introducing more variables
+Thinking of reducing operations and saving time in Labour Payment by introducing more custom types